qtalr/qtkit/cran-comments.md

 ## Changes since last version

-- Adds `curate_enntt_data()` to curate the ENNTT data downloaded from GitHub [here](https://github.com/senisioi/enntt-release).
-- Adds `curate_swda_data()` to curate the SWDA data downloaded from the LDC [here](https://catalog.ldc.upenn.edu/docs/LDC97S62/swb1_dialogact_annot.tar.gz).
-- Bug fix (#7): `calc_type_metrics()` now correctly allows for the `type` and `document` arguments to be specified as symbols that can take values other than type and document.
-- Adds vignettes for documenting data and using the publishing functions.
-- Removes many external dependencies from the package (glue, purrr, readr, stringr, tibble, and tidytext) to reduce the number of dependencies and make the package more lightweight.
+- Bug fix (#9): `create_data_dictionary()` now catches errors when the \
+  AI model fails to produce a CSV output that will parse correctly.
+A warning \
+  is issued and the function returns a data dictionary without the AI model. \
+  _Note: In testing, gpt-3.5-turbo and gpt-4 have been found to be the most \
+  reliable models for this task._
+- Bug fix: `calc_assoc_metrics()` now uses {dplyr} functions to perform more \
+efficient calculations.
+Previously, the function was using base R functions \
+to calculate the metrics, and memory usage was high for large datasets.

 ## Test environments

-- Local macOS 15.2 (aarch64), R 4.1.1
+- Local macOS 15.3 (aarch64), R 4.1.1
 - GitHub Actions (ubuntu-latest): devel, release, oldrel-1 (windows-latest, macOS-latest)
 - win-builder (devel and release)